Call us at 800-544-0003

 We recommend calling a Fidelity Transition Services specialist to help guide you through the process.
 You should also consult your attorney or tax advisor.

-Inherited IRAs are specifically designed for retirement plan beneficiaries—those who have inherited an IRA or workplace savings plan, such as a 401(k).
+Inherited IRAs are specifically designed for individuals who are named as beneficiaries on a retirement account, like an IRA or workplace savings plan, such as a 401(k).

 - Continue the retirement account's tax-deferred growth

 - Receive inherited assets with no immediate income tax impact

 - Transition Services specialists to help you through the transfer process

 - No fees or minimums to open an account1

 - $0 commission for online US stock, ETF, and option trades2—plus, a wide range of investment options including mutual funds, stocks, bonds, ETFs, and FDIC-insured CDs

 What if I have inherited a trust or my inherited IRA has multiple beneficiaries?

 A Fidelity Transition Services specialist can help guide you through the process—call us at 800-544-0003.
 For more information on distributions required for these scenarios, see the rules for required distributions.